 5 Ways To Increase Facebook Purchase ROAS

-In order to increase your ROAS on Facebook, you have to reverse engineer the process.
+In order to increase your purchase ROAS on Facebook, you have to reverse engineer the process.
 Specifically, reverse engineer the customer journey.
 Your customer journey!

 In other words, make sure you´re set up for success to get the best return possible.
 Here are 5 ways to accomplish that.